neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 Flyway is a database migration tool that facilitates version control for databases.
 It allows developers to manage and track changes to the database schema, ensuring that the database evolves consistently across different environments.

-When automating releases, there are often multiple environments or a chain of environments that changes must be delivered to in a particular order.
+When automating releases, there are often multiple environments or a chain of environments that you must deliver changes to in a particular order.
 Such environments might include _development_, _staging_, and _production_.

 In this guide, we'll show you how to use Neon's branching feature to spin up a branch for each environment and how to configure Flyway to manage schema changes across those environments.